 (b) DEQ may approve the provisional carbon intensity under section (9).

-(c) At any time before the plant reaches a full 24 months of full commercial production, DEQ may revise as appropriate the operational carbon intensity based on the receipts submitted.
+(c) At any time before the plant reaches a full 24 months of full commercial production, DEQ may revise as appropriate the operational carbon intensity based on the required ongoing submittals or other information it gains.

 (d) If, after a plant has been in full commercial production for more than 24 months of full commercial production, the facility’s operational carbon intensity is higher than the provisionally-certified carbon intensity, DEQ will replace the certified carbon intensity with the operational carbon intensity in the CFP Online System and adjust the credit balance accordingly.